zsarge/AdventOfCode2020/README.md

 ---

+Out of all my solutions, I am most happy with Day 2, and Day 5 (optimized).

+---

 My friend Kevin is also doing Advent of Code, all in Javascript.
 You can check out his solutions **[here](https://github.com/kevinuulong/aoc-2020)**